Update: This article was last updated on 23rd April 2025 to reflect the accuracy and up-to-date information on the page.

 8. Naturalistic Intelligence:

-This intelligence is marked by a strong awareness of nature and the ability to identify and categorize plants, animals, and environmental patterns.
-People with naturalistic intelligence often choose careers in fields like biology, environmental science, or conservation, where they can make a significant contribution to the environment, fostering a sense of fulfillment and impact.
+This type of intelligence is characterized by an acute sense of awareness about nature and the capacity for categorizing, identifying plants, animals, and environmental patterns.
+Naturalistic intelligence individuals tend to pursue careers in such fields as biology, environmental science, or conservation where they can contribute something meaningful to the environment and feel a sense of fulfillment and impact.

 9. Emotional Intelligence: